codebyh/general-writings/finance/RuleOne.md

 step 4.
 Calculate Margin of Safety: We never pay the sticker price. we always want to buy a dollar of value for 50 cents.
 We always, always, always want a BIG Margin of safety - a BIG MOS.
 To get a big MOS, we want to buy this business for 50% off the sticker.
 Example: if sticker price is $176, we want to buy it at MOS Price = $88.
 This is the "on-sale" price we want to pay for this business, the MOS price.
 This gives us one heck of a nice cushion to make our minimum 15% on a business we expect to sell in ten years for $704.

+Chapter 9: Know the Right Time to Sell

+Right time to sell a business - *in theory* is never.
+So the perfect business is one we never have to sell.
+It continues to make us rich.

+It doesn't often happen that you can hold on to wonderful company forever.
+Not all companies stay wonderful.

+But still, the goal of every Rule #1 investment is to never sell.
+Don’t lose sight of this concept, since it’s part of the mindset you must adopt for purposes of finding and buying wonderful companies.

+The Incredible advantage of never selling:
+If, at any time along this 20-year investment journey, a business becomes less than wonderful or massively overpriced, we’ll sell it and stay out of it until the situation is rectified.
+Our money, in that case, will be invested in some other wonderful business that we can find at an attractive price.
+So, although I write about staying for 20 years in one business, in reality few businesses make it 20 years without becoming un-wonderful along the way.
+Nonetheless, for a Rule #1 investor, the compounding numbers work out the same whether we’re talking about one business for 20 years or serial businesses for 20 years.